 As a direct result of the Company's entry into the Ono Agreement, the Company incurred an aggregate of \$2.0 million in sublicense consideration to existing licensors of the Company.
 The \$2.0 million in sublicense consideration represents an asset under ASC 340, Other Assets and Deferred Costs and is amortized to research and development expense in conjunction with the Company's revenue recognition under the Ono Agreement.
-During the three months ended March 31, 2019, the Company recognized \$0.1 million of such expense, and the balance of the contract asset as of March 31, 2019 was \$1.9 million.
+During the three months ended March 31, 2020 and 2019, the Company recognized \$0.2 million and \$0.1 million of such expense, respectively.
+As of March 31, 2020, the Ono Agreement contract asset balance was \$1.2 million.

-The Company recognized revenue of \$1.6 million under the Ono Agreement for the three months ended March 31, 2019.
-Such revenue was comprised of \$1.1 million associated with research services and \$0.5 million associated with the upfront payment.
-As of March 31, 2019, aggregate deferred revenue related to the Ono Agreement was \$12.8 million, of which \$6.4 million is classified as current.
+The Company recognized revenue of \$2.5 million under the Ono Agreement for the three months ended March 31, 2020.
+Such revenue comprised \$1.7 million associated with research services and \$0.8 million associated with the upfront payment for the three months ended March 31, 2020.
+During the three months ended March 31, 2019, the Company recognized revenue of \$1.6 million under the Ono Agreement.
+Such revenue comprised \$1.1 million associated with research services and \$0.5 million associated with the upfront payment.
+As of March 31, 2020, aggregate deferred revenue related to the Ono Agreement was \$6.0 million, of which \$2.9 million is classified as current.